SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 ## Where this leaves us

 If you’ve made it this far—kudos!
 That's pretty much all we have to say (for now, *wink*).
 To conclude, here are some highlights of everything we unpacked:
-> - Pre-MLP vs. Post-MLP: They behave very differently, and post-MLP generally does a better job matching MLP weight updates.
+> - Pre-MLP vs. Post-MLP: They behave very differently, and <span style="color:blue">post-MLP</span> generally does a better job matching MLP weight updates.
 > - But Post-Block is generally better than Post-MLP. **Steering the residual stream, not individual module outputs, is the real sweet spot.**
 > - With only 0.04% trainable parameters (compared to LoRA’s 0.45% using the same rank), our method at this post-block location gets remarkably close to SFT, which updates all parameters.